MattStammers/OncologyScanner/README.md

 The best way to get started with the notebook is to use Google Collab.

+- Please note the app has only been tested running Python 3.9.
+Other versions may fail.

 To run the flask up install postgres, set up a database and then run:

 ```shell